-Kate Brown Room 12
+Kate Brown: Room 12

 Mathematics begins with Number and Algebra, place value, addition and subtraction and finishes with Geometry and Measurement, estimating and measuring.
 Poetry from around the world is the focus of our English programme this term.
 Students will learn how a culture’s identity and beliefs are portrayed through poems.

 The Science Fair is an important event in the life of our school.
 The class will be working on these during the second half of Term 2, and finishing work over the Term 2 holidays.
 Our school will then host the North Harbour Science Fair.

 Mathematics will build on lessons learnt in Term 1 and focus on developing core Number, Algebra and Measurement skills.
 There will also be a focus on developing problem solving strategies using real world examples.
 During Reading, students will be studying ‘Myths and Legends’ from around the world.
 They will learn the characteristics of myths and craft their own myth during Writing.
 Written reports will be issued at the conclusion of Term 2 and this will be followed by Student Led Conferences.

-The Production is a major event at Birkdale Intermediate.
+Term 3 – The Production is a major event at Birkdale Intermediate.
 I will be encouraging students in Room 12 to take part as actors, prop makers or backstage crew.
 Mathematics for the term is Number and Algebra: fractions, ratios, percentages and decimals, and Geometry and Measurement: symmetry, transformations and angles.
 We will complete a novel study in Reading and develop strategies for questioning to understand how the author influences their readers.
 In writing we will write a letter to the author to demonstrate understanding of the issues and events experienced by the characters and give feedback on this.

-The final term will be here in no time!!
+Term 4 – The final term will be here in no time!!
 EOTC week and Athletics day are the highlights of Term 4, but there is still plenty of classroom learning to be done.
-Filemoni’s dilemma is the last major Quest of the year.
+“Filemoni’s Dilemma” is the last major Quest of the year.
 Mathematics units for the term includes Number and Algebra: patterns and relationships, Geometry and Measurement: time, date and change.
-Reading and writing are focused on science fiction.
-This terms events are Athletics, EOTC week, and the final academic reports to look forward to.
+Reading and writing are focused on biographies of heroes and villains.
+This term’s events are Athletics, EOTC week, and the final academic reports to look forward to.

-I am really looking forward to meeting you all and working with you during 2016!
+I am really looking forward to meeting you all and working with you during 2018!